visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Popular searches
 - Searches with no results
 - Total searches
+- Percentage of searches with results
 - Unique queries
+- Daily activity for the last 30 days
+- Weekly activity for the last 12 weeks
+- Monthly activity for the last 12 months

+Analytics tables show 20 entries at a time.
+Their page controls let administrators review all searches still inside the chosen retention period.

+The Index tab shows document extraction issues in a separate table below Index management.
+It also shows 20 entries at a time.
+Search index notices can be dismissed; a rebuild warning appears again if a later settings change creates a new rebuild requirement.

+If someone gets no results and clicks a "Did you mean" suggestion, the original search is treated as a successful correction instead of remaining in the no-results report.

 Depending on settings, analytics may also store the logged-in user's email address.
 This should be used thoughtfully and only when needed.